 3.13.6.
 Redemption of Deleted Registered Names.
 Once a Registered Name has been deleted either pursuant to Sections 3.13.4 or 3.13.5, there is then a 30-day period where the Registrant can redeem the Registered Name so that the domain name is reinstated.
-In order to redeem a domain name that has been deleted, a Registrant must ask its Registrar of record to submit a request to Donuts to redeem the deleted domain name (a “Redemption Request”).
-Once the Redemption Request is validated and approved by Donuts, Donuts will redeem the Domain Name and deduct from the Registrar’s Payment Balance the applicable Fee.
+In order to redeem a domain name that has been deleted, a Registrant must ask its Registrar of record to submit a request to Identity Digital to redeem the deleted domain name (a “Redemption Request”).
+Once the Redemption Request is validated and approved by Identity Digital, Identity Digital will redeem the Domain Name and deduct from the Registrar’s Payment Balance the applicable Fee.
 The domain name will be reinstated with its original expiry date.
-Donuts will notify the Registrar via EPP response that the deleted Domain Name has been redeemed, and it shall then be Registrar’s obligation to notify the Registrant of such redemption.
+Identity Digital will notify the Registrar via EPP response that the deleted Domain Name has been redeemed, and it shall then be Registrar’s obligation to notify the Registrant of such redemption.

 3.13.7 Registrar Personnel.
 Registrar shall ensure that all of its resellers, distributors and/or affiliates, and their respective owners, directors, managers, officers, employees, contractors, agents, successors, and assignees comply with all of the terms, conditions, covenants, and agreements set forth or referenced in this Agreement.
-Registrar shall have primary responsibility and liability to Donuts for all failures of any such persons to comply as if the failure was made by Registrar.
+Registrar shall have primary responsibility and liability to Identity Digital for all failures of any such persons to comply as if the failure was made by Registrar.